แก้ไข

 WITH (C1 int, C2 varchar(20), C3 varchar(max)) as rows

 The root folder must contain a subfolder called _delta_log.
-Review the query Delta Lake format article for usage examples.
+For usage examples, see Query Delta Lake (v1) files.

 File schema

-SQL language in Synapse SQL enables you to define schema of the file as part of OPENROWSET function and read all or subset of columns, or it tries to automatically determine column types from the file using schema inference.
+SQL language in Synapse SQL allows you to define schema of the file as part of the OPENROWSET function and to read all or subset of columns, or it tries to automatically determine column types from the file using schema inference.

 Read a chosen subset of columns